How Much is Paul Manafort Worth?

 However, when prisoners were being set free due to the COVID-19 pandemic, he was released and confined to his own home instead.
 Manafort was pardoned by Trump in December of 2020.

 He recently admitted to supplying then-confidential polling information to the suspected Russian intelligence officer Konstantin Kilimnik in order to secure business deals, according to the Independent.

 At the height of his success, he was reported to have earned over $70 million, but after having been convicted of evading taxes on approximately half of his $60 million income in August 2018, he was forced to forfeit more than $22 million in assets.
 He presently has a much-reduced net worth of $10 million, according to Celebrity Net Worth.

-The case was focused on Manafort’s lies about money, which were related to financial troubles he was facing in 2016 when he started working for the Trump campaign for free.
+The case against him focused on his lies about money, which were related to financial troubles he was facing in 2016 when he started working for the Trump campaign for free.
 Prosecutors said he was so desperate for money to maintain the level of luxury he had become accustomed to that he defrauded banks with lies about his income and debt on loan forms to borrow more than $20 million.
-In 2012, for example, he received a $1.5 million loan from his alleged shell company Peronova Holdings Limited, reported CNN, which was later forgiven as income.
+In 2012, for example, he received a $1.5 million loan from his alleged shell company Peronova Holdings Limited, CNN reported, which was later forgiven as income.

 Of the more than $60 million he collected between 2010 and 2014, according to CNN and other sources reporting on his indictment, Manafort spent more than $15 million on extravagant purchases such as: